Grohe: Grohe in the United States

-These shower systems saw Grohe America take the step of advertising directly to consumers.
-For commercial customers, Grohe introduced a new product line in 1989, following it up with a showroom marketing program for wholesalers.
+Grohe introduced a new product line For commercial customers in 1989, and a showroom marketing program for wholesalers.
 In 1996, Grohe America launched its first television advertisement campaign and started offering a limited lifetime warranty in 1997.
-By the mid-1990s, Grohe America was selling fixtures with a value of $38 million annually, with a market share of 1.7 percent.
+By the mid-1990s, Grohe America was selling fixtures with a value of US$38 million annually, with a market share of 1.7%.

 Grohe opened a 15,000 square-foot showroom for professional partners and visitors on Fifth Avenue in New York City in September 2011.
-In February 2012, Grohe announced its US headquarters will move from Bloomingdale, Illinois to New York City.
+In 2012, Grohe moved its US headquarters from Bloomingdale, Illinois to New York City.